hansonrobotics/robo_blender/README.md

 ## Example Animations Mode

 This requies a blender file that contains animations.
-The Dmitry rig will do.
+The arthur rig will do.
 The blender file should be placed into the `./robo_blender/src/` directory, else the relative path names for loading `main.py` will not work.

 ```
 	# Start blender, load head, start scripts.
-	# The Dmitry head must be copied into the robo_blender/src folder.
+	# The arthur head must be copied into the robo_blender/src folder.
-	blender ./robo_blender/src/dmitry-mesh.anim_test.blend --enable-autoexec -P ./robo_blender/src/startup.py
+	blender ./robo_blender/src/arthur-mesh.anim_test.blend --enable-autoexec -P ./robo_blender/src/startup.py

 	# Start the animations mode
 	rostopic pub --once /cmd_blendermode std_msgs/String Animations